 Questions in the SBCS ask respondents about their use of and experiences with lenders and other financial services providers.
 Because respondents may not have a uniform understanding of the terms used in the SBCS, the questionnaire provides examples and explanatory information about the response options.

 The financial services providers, lenders, and lender categories referenced in the survey are defined as follows:

-Category Definition Large bank, small bank Large banks are defined as those with at least \$10 billion in total assets; small banks are defined as those with less than \$10 billion in total assets.
+Category Definition Large bank, small bank Large banks are defined as those with at least \$10 billion in total assets; small banks are those with less than \$10 billion in total assets.
 For applicable questions, respondents are shown a list of large banks operating in their state to assist them with proper classification of their institution.
 Finance company Finance companies are nonbanks that provide loans, leases, and other financial services.
 Examples include mortgage companies, equipment dealers, insurance companies, and auto finance companies.
-Financial company that is not a bank Examples of financial companies that are not banks include payroll services and payment-processing companies, fintech lenders, and finance companies.
+Finance company that is not a bank Examples include payroll services and payment-processing companies, fintech lenders, and finance companies.
+Credit union Credit unions are non-profit cooperatives where members can borrow money at competitive rates from pooled deposits.
+Financial services provider Financial services providers are entities at which the firm has an account or uses other financial services (including loans, payments processing, etc.).
+Financial institution or lender This category includes all bank or nonbank financial intermediaries such as banks, finance companies, online lenders, and credit unions.
 Online lender/fintech lender Online lenders/fintech lenders are nonbanks that operate online.
 Examples include OnDeck, CAN Capital, PayPal Working Capital, and Kabbage.
 CDFI Community development financial institutions, or CDFIs, are financial institutions that provide credit and financial services to underserved markets and populations.
 CDFIs are certified by the CDFI Fund at the US Department of the Treasury.